CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This scriptcreates a new local variable.
+# This script  creates a new global variable.

 # Type the following in the in the command line.
 #!/bin/bash
-BEST="School"
+export BEST="School"